chrisweb/web-audio-api-player/README.md

 * create a react example
 * create a vue.js example
-* create an example using the fileReader
+* create an example using the (browser) fileReader, something like:

 ```javascript
 var fileInput = document.querySelector('input[type="file"]');